In Exercises 7-12, classify the statement as an example of classi... | Channels for Pearson+

 Subjective Probability

 Subjective probability is based on personal judgment, intuition, or experience rather than on exact calculations or empirical data.
-It reflects an individual's belief about the likelihood of an event occurring.
-This type of probability can vary significantly between individuals and is often used in situations where statistical data is limited or unavailable.
+It reflects an individual's belief about the likelihood of an event occurring, which can vary from person to person.
+This type of probability is often used in situations where there is little data available, and decisions must be made based on personal insights or expert opinions.

 Recommended video: